Welcome to DSR!

 How much are the membership dues?

-The first time membership dues are always 780 DKK (independent of age) and must be paid before you start rowing at DSR.
+The first time membership dues are always 780 DKK (independent of age or time of registration) and must be paid before you start rowing at DSR.

 The amount is 830 DKK if you pay from a foreign bank, because DSR must pay 50 DKK fee for receipt of the payment.